ileanadatamania/Data-Science-Portfolio/README.md

 - ### 1.2.- [Unsupervised Text Classification with TDIF Vectorizing and Kmeans](https://github.com/ileanadatamania/Data-Science-Portfolio/blob/master/Kmeans_TDIF_NLP_TextClustering.ipynb)
 #### About Model Implemented
-Due that the dataset do not count with category labelling for further price analysis between similar products (**i.e. tablets, headphones**).
+Due to the fact that the dataset doesn't count with category labelling for further price analysis between similar products (**i.e. tablets, headphones**).

-**Unsupervised texting clusterinng model** was implemented by using texting preprocessing techniques such as Lemmatization,Regex, Tokenization, followed by TF-IDF Vectorization and Kmeans algorithm.
+**Unsupervised texting clusterinng model** was implemented by using texting preprocessing techniques such as Lemmatization, Regex, Tokenization, followed by TF-IDF Vectorization and Kmeans algorithm.

 Category_name and Cluster features were created from unique product names with their respective product description.

 #### Libraries

-- **NLTK,sklearn,RE(Regex), WordCloud, Matplotlib, Pandas and Numpy**
+- **NLTK, sklearn, RE(Regex), WordCloud, Matplotlib, Pandas and Numpy**

 WordCloud       |  Electronic Category Label Clusters